eisenzopf/agenticflows/backend/cmd/examples/README.md

 ## Output Format

 All scripts produce JSON output files containing the results of their analysis, saved to the specified output directory.

+## Troubleshooting

+Common issues and their solutions:

+### API Connection Issues
+- Ensure the API server is running at the expected URL
+- Check network connectivity and firewall settings
+- Verify API authorization if enabled

+### Database Errors
+- Confirm the database path is correct
+- Ensure the database has the expected schema
+- Check database permissions

+### Script Execution Problems
+- Ensure Go version 1.18+ is installed
+- Make sure the run_examples.sh script is executable
+- Check for missing dependencies

+### Mock Data Issues
+- Verify the script supports mock data (see list above)
+- Ensure -m flag is used correctly
+- Check the mock data implementation in the script

+For more detailed troubleshooting, run scripts with the `-v` (verbose) flag.